davcurse/smart_document_analyzer/readme.md

 <img src="./images/3.png" width="80%">
 </p>
 <p align="center">
 Successful login and file manage options.
+Uploaded files can only be viewed and manipulated by the logged in user.
+Other users have no access to uploaded files.
 </p>
 <p align="center">
 <img src="./images/4.png" width="80%">